Oral History

 Imelda Walsh: Interview with Dorothy Howell and Imelda Walsh on their experiences in Carmel at the beginning of the 20th century.
 They share their stories of spending summers in Carmel on Professor’s Row in the 1910s and 1920s.
 (AUDIO ONLY – Interviews conducted September 24, 1990)

-Ruth Warshawsky: Iinterview with actress and longtime Carmel area resident Ruth Warshawsky (1915-1996) about her acting career, the career of her husband, artist Abel Warshawsky, and her life and experiences in the area.
+Ruth Warshawsky: Interview with actress and longtime Carmel area resident Ruth Warshawsky (1915-1996) about her acting career, the career of her husband, artist Abel Warshawsky, and her life and experiences in the area.
 (AUDIO ONLY - Interview conducted January 2, 1995)

 Earl & Mrs. Wermuth: Interview with longtime Carmel area residents Earl (1905-2002) and Mrs. Wermuth, about the early days of the Carmel and their life and experiences in the area.
 (AUDIO ONLY – Interview conducted March 29, 1993)